mdasharath21/Payment-Gateway-Integration-Project1/README.md

 ◇ Once the payment is done and invoice will be generated and email will be sent to the user for the payment received.
 The invoice will contain the amount.
-◇ On any page / email, only basic information is needed.
-◇ Create your own temporary / sandbox / testing accounts with 3rd
-   party for integrations.
-◇ Host the website at 000webhost, github.io, heroku app or any other free hosting provider.
-Check in code in gitlab.